gnurtqh/MSP430_modules/README.md

 3. **Modeling Module Operations:** The project enables users to visualize and model the operations of the modules based on the configured settings.
 This feature allows users to simulate how the modules would behave in different operational modes, helping them understand the expected outcomes.

-4. **Emulating Module Interactions:** The application provides the ability to mimic the interactions between the external modules and external devices.
+4. **Simulating Module Interactions:** The application provides the ability to mimic the interactions between the external modules and external devices.
 Users can simulate data exchanges, message handling, or any other communication between the modules and external devices to test their functionality.

 ## Installation